 What about taking your strategy for LinkedIn to the next level?

-In this article, we’re going to share with you over 35 stats and facts that you can use as a guide for your LinkedIn marketing efforts in 2023.
+In this article, we’re going to share with you key statistics and facts that you can use as a guide for your LinkedIn marketing efforts in 2023.

 We have divided the LinkedIn statistics into 4 main areas: